scaleoutsoftware/JavaDigitalTwinCore/README.md

 }
 ```

-3) Create a MessageProcessor which processes incoming messages from your data sources to instances of the digital twin model; note that each instance has its own state object, which is created when the first incoming message arrives from its data source:
+3) Create a MessageProcessor to process incoming messages from each data source to the corresponding instance of a digital twin model.
+The message processor is defined as a subclass of the MessageProcessor abstract class.
+The processMessages method will be called by ScaleOut StreamServer to process incoming messages for each instance of a digital twin object.

 ```
 Public class HeartRateMessageProcessor extends MessageProcessor<MyDigitalTwin, MyMessage> {